-In order to allow objects to have a complex state of a size significantly larger than the 200 - 300 bytes used for states in the DIS protocol, it is important that the state of an object is only transmitted if it is really needed to repair a short term inconsistency.
-This aim can be reached by explicitly requesting the state in the case of a short term inconsistency, rather than transmitting the state for each operation.
+In order to allow objects to have a complex state of a size significantly larger than the 200 - 300 bytes used for states in the DIS protocol, it is important that the state transmissions be restricted to cases when a short-term inconsistency needs to be repaired.
+In all other cases only the operation itself will be transmitted.